-- Week 4: 5 STEM projects inspired by Asian inventions, landmarks, and successes.
+- Week 4: 5 STEM projects inspired by Asian inventions, landmarks, and successes

 Each project will also contain reflection questions and actions centering each people’s experience in the US.
 I want my kids and others to know that Asians aren’t just in Asia – they are American, and they belong here.

-Of course, you don’t have to do these all in the month of May – in fact, I truly hope you incorporate AAPI stories, successes, joy, and ways to eliminate oppression throughout the year.
+Of course, you don’t have to do these all in the month of May – in fact, I truly hope you learn AAPI stories, successes, joy, and ways to eliminate oppression throughout the year.

-Who is ARISE for?
+Who is the packet for?